Program Learning Outcomes

 Evidence Based Practice:

-Improve patient health outcomes by accessing, analyzing, and interpreting information (theoretical, research, other) at the individual/family and community level
+Improve patient health outcomes by accessing, analyzing, and interpreting information (theoretical, research, and/or other) at the individual/family and community level.

 Use a systematic approach to analyze real or potential problems for the purpose of developing, testing, and evaluating innovative solutions within a variety of healthcare settings.